 SCOPE OF MANUSCRIPTS

 Original Research.
-Reports of investigations that address questions about clinical care or trial methodology or expand existing knowledge.
-References and illustrative material are recommended.
-Must include abstract.
+Reports of investigations that address questions about clinical care or clinical trial methodology or expand existing knowledge.
+References and abstract are required.
+Illustrative material is recommended.
 Recommended length: up to 6000 words, not including references.

 Review Articles.
-Comprehensive articles summarizing the latest evidence-based strategies to facilitate the clinician’s approach to diagnosis and treatment of a particular disorder or disease; articles highlighting emerging or unique diagnostic and therapeutic modalities; or articles seeking to improve upon existing drug trial methodology or highlight or summarize new and effective trial methodology.
-May also include in-depth reviews of clinical practice, management, reimbursement, educational, ethical, and legal issues.
-At least 25 current references are recommended.
+Comprehensive articles that synthesize and summarize the latest research to facilitate the clinician’s approach to diagnosis and treatment and articles highlighting emerging diagnostic and therapeutic modalities.
+May also include in-depth reviews of clinical practice, pracice management, drug development, trial methodology, reimbursement and educational, ethical, or legal issues.
+References (at least 25 current references are recommended) and abstract required.
 Illustrative material is preferred.
-Must include abstract.
 Recommended length: up to 6000 words, not including references.

-Case Reports.
-Short presentations of actual cases that stimulate research and the exchange of information and illustrate the signs and symptoms, diagnosis, and treatment of a disorder.
-At least 15 current references are recommended.
+Case Series, Studies, or Reports.
+Short presentations of actual cases that stimulate research and the exchange of information beyond what is currently found in the literature and illustrate the signs and symptoms, diagnosis, and treatment of a disorder.
+Case presentations should provide unique or new information that is not well-covered in the current literature.
+References (at least 15 current references are recommended) and abstract required.
 Illustrative material is preferred.
-Must include abstract.
 Recommended length 1000 to 3000 words, not including references.

 Brief Reports.
-Short reports of original studies or evaluations or unique, first-time reports of clinical case series.
+Short reports of original studies, trial methodology, or case series.
 Must include abstract.
 Recommended length: 1000 to 1500 words (not including references).

 Commentaries.
 Essays that address important topics in neuroscience and generally are not linked to a specific article.
-Commentaries should be well focused, scholarly, and clearly presented.
+Commentaries should offer unique perspectives that are well focused, scholarly, and clearly presented.
 Include approximately 20 references.
 Recommended length: 1500 to 2000 words.

 Letters to the Editor.
 Opinions on cases or articles published in Innovations in Clinical Neuroscience, opinions on other current topics, or short reports of clinical interest.
 Must be concise and to the point.
-Please indicate whether the letter is intended for publication.
-Text should not exceed 600 words, with no more than five references.
-Letters should be received within two months of the article’s publication and may be sent to the original author for reply.
-The editor reserves the right to edit the material for style, clarity, and size.
+Text should not exceed 600 words (not including references), with no more than 10 references.
+Letters regarding a specific article published in Innovations in Clinical Neuroscience should be received within four months of the article’s publication release and may be sent to the original author for reply.
+Submission of a letter does not guarantee publication or response.
+Notify editor if letter is not intended for publication should be The editor reserves the right to edit the material for style, clarity, and size.

 Cover Letter.
 Manuscripts should be submitted with a cover letter indicating the article type.
 The cover letter should give details on any previous or duplicate publication of any of the content and should state that the paper is not under consideration for publication elsewhere.
 In the cover letter, authors should disclose any potential financial conflicts of interest relevant to the submitted manuscript.
 For Letters to the Editor, please indicate whether the letter is intended for publication.